KiwiKilian/kilianfinger.com/src/blog/posts/2023-12-23-eleventy-plugin-og-image/2023-12-23-eleventy-plugin-og-image.md

 };
 ```

 Now we create an OG-image-template `og-image.og.njk`.
-It's easiest to place the CSS in a `<style>` tag directly in your
+It is easiest to place the CSS in a `<style>` tag directly in your
 template:

 ```twig